alx2qndr/TRE/README.md

-# Tiny Rendering Engine (TRE for short) is a cross-platform rendering engine.
+# Tiny Rendering Engine (TRE for short)
+Tiny Rendering Engine is a cross-platform rendering engine.